tobiasvanderwerff/flash-attention/README.md

 ## Observations

+- At first, I wanted to use cuBLAS for matrix multiplication functionality over CUTLASS.
+However this does not work because, unlike CUTLASS, cuBLAS functions (e.g. for matmul) cannot be called inside CUDA kernels - only from host code.
+This makes cuBLAS unsuitable to implement Flash Attention, since it requires performing matmuls inside a kernel function (so that data does not get moved back and forth to global memory).
 - ~~I don't see a clear advantage of using `torch.utils.cpp_extension.load` over `torch.utils.cpp_extension.load_inline`.
 In terms of compilation speed, I don't see a big difference.~~
     - Edit: it actually does help for faster compilation if you separate the .cpp and .cu files
 - Wurlitzer doesn't seem to work in VSCode Jupyter notebooks.
 Specifically, it doesn't print the compilation output when running `load_inline`.
 This makes development in a notebook quite difficult because you cannot see the compiler errors.